Nathan E. Cook: Later life and legacy

-Legacy

 Grave site of Nathan Edward Cook (1885–1992) and his wife Elizabeth Cook (1887–1982).

 Cook was the last living member of the United Spanish War Veterans (USWV).
 The USWV was an organization of veterans of the Spanish–American War and the Philippine–American War who had served between 1898 and 1902.
 Cook was eligible to be a member of the USWV because he had enlisted during the Philippine–American War.

 Cook was often referred to as a veteran of the Spanish–American War, but the Spanish–American War officially ended in August 1898 and Cook did not enlist in the Navy until April 1901.
 Because Cook was a member of the USWV, many assumed that he was a Spanish–American War veteran.

 Cook was mistakenly recognized as the longest surviving U.S. veteran of that war at the time of his death in 1992 (although there is a claim that Jones Morgan was a Spanish–American War veteran and survived longer).
 Cook was, however, likely the last surviving veteran of the Philippine–American War.

 When Cook turned 104, he received a congratulatory letter from George H. W. Bush and guests watched a video presentation about his life.
 Cook's younger daughter, Eleanor Kay of Tempe, Arizona, also said around this time: "He was a Navy man throughout.
 Navy.
 Navy.
 Navy.
 He lived for the Navy.
 Yes, he had a wife and family, and he enjoyed coming home to see them.
 But he also enjoyed getting back to his ship."